-Social media is a great platform to share and gain greater exposure for your client coverage.
-However, many people are mistaken into thinking that simply posting a link to this coverage is enough to entice people to click the link and view the content.
-In a generation where people are seeking the quickest, most engaging and informative stories, a simple link with no extra added content is not enough to convince people to view your coverage.
+Social media platforms – Twitter, LinkedIn, Facebook, and others – are useful for sharing posts to gain greater exposure for your coverage.
+However, many mistakenly think that simply posting a link to this coverage is enough to entice people to click the link and view the content.
+In a world where we are constantly scrolling through endless social media platforms of content, people are looking for the quickest, most engaging and informative stories.
+A simple link with no extra added content is not enough to convince people to view your coverage.

-Here are a few tips on how to form your social media posts so that your client coverage gets the best exposure possible:
+Here are a few tips on how to use social media so that your media coverage gets the best exposure possible:

 Include insightful comment

-Including thought-provoking and insightful quotes from your coverage in your post will encourage more people to click on and read your client’s coverage.
-The quotes will act as a teaser for those who are interested in the subject and give them a short snippet of what to expect from the piece, encouraging them to read the article for more.
+The article you have secured is likely full of interesting views or opinions from your client.
+Taking a thought-provoking or insightful quote from the coverage and including it in your post will encourage more people to click on and read your client’s coverage.
+The quotes will act as a teaser for those who are interested in the subject and give them a short snippet of what to expect from the piece encouraging them to read the article for more information.

 Tag relevant people

-Tagging the relevant social media accounts, such as your client and the news outlet which your coverage appears in, will directly inform them of the coverage and encourage them to both interact with it and share it.
-This will expose the coverage to a much larger and diverse audience, thus gaining it a greater readership.
+Tagging the relevant social media accounts, such as your client and the news outlet the coverage appears in, will directly inform them of the coverage and encourage them to both interact and share it further with their own followers.
+This will expose the coverage to a much larger and more diverse audience, thus gaining it a greater readership.